-- The pumphandle slam seems to be the designated finisher for midcard monster heels (Test, A-1, Snitsky, Jack Swagger, among others).
+- The pumphandle slam seems to be the designated finisher for midcard monster heels (Test, A-1, Snitsky, among others).

-- The Death Valley Driver (firemans' carry to dump on the head) has had plenty of variations, with the current most famous being John Cena's Attitude Adjustment (formerly the F-U, which was a parody of Brock Lesnar's similar finisher, the F-5).
+- The Death Valley Driver (firemans' carry to dump on the head) has inspired plenty of variations other fireman's carry setups, with the current most famous being John Cena's Attitude Adjustment (formerly the F-U, which was a parody of Brock Lesnar's similar finisher, the F-5).

 - Finishing moves are also subject to Villain Decay, as more and more elaborate moves make previous moves seem much weaker by comparison.
 Ivan Putski used a double axe handle blow as his finisher in the '70's, but today it probably isn't even good enough to be one of the Five Moves of Doom.

 - It might have been.
 Chris Masters used the Polish Hammer to the face of Stevie Richards in his WWE debut match.
 It broke Richards' nose and hasn't been used since.

 - Sheamus now uses the move on rare occasions, under the name the "Celtic War Sword".

 - Eugene used a top rope double axe handle as a finishing move, after giving the opponent an airplane spin first...which is actually a good example of "more elaborate".